ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 pick 45daf77 palette
 ```

-first step is to just bunch up changes, split into three changesets:
+Then I stare at these commits in gitk,
+review their contents
+and think how they can be grouped up.
+The following four groups seem to emerge:

+- temporary debugging commits that need to be removed
-- patching bugs in 'external' code
+- bug fixes in code that is not directly related to my feature
-- mainaining icon cache and interacting with RDP
+- mainaining the icon cache and interacting with RDP stack
-- processing and setting icons
+- processing images and actually setting the icons

-leave with this file:
+Which gives us the following rebase worklist:

 ```
 pick 9355a0b [debug] flush on output